Share This Article

 If you’ve started to apply to jobs, but, so far, not had any luck when it comes to getting an interview take a look at your CV.
 When it comes to standing out and getting noticed your CV is the place to do it.
 Make sure everything on your CV is correct, up to date information, highest levels of qualifications, previous jobs and also include an about me section.
 Although you’re looking to stand out, employers won’t be looking for a CV that hurts their eyes to view.
 However, be sure to make it relevant to the job you’re applying and show off your skills.

-If you’re setting off on a mission to land your perfect career, I hope these tips are helpful and for further advice, there is plenty more advice on landing your dream job on Monster.
+If you’re setting off on a mission to land your perfect career, I hope these tips are helpful and for further advice.
+There are plenty more tips online about landing your dream career.
+Find out more on Monster.